-Religious Education for 16-19 year old students)14.
-These curriculum requirements, at all key stages, apply equally to all types of Catholic School, including independent schools and sixth form colleges, whether in the trusteeship of a diocese or a religious order.

-- Protocol 4 Governing Boards must ensure that as a core curriculum subject, religious education has parity with other core curriculum subjects in all relevant respects, e.g. staffing, capitation, accommodations, professional development opportunities. - Protocol 5 Governing Boards should refer to the CES model Self Evaluation Form for further guidance on religious education. - Protocol 6 In primary Schools, the coordinator of Religious Education should be a member of the Senior Leadership Team if they are not the headteacher.
+- Protocol 1 Governing Boards must adhere to any Diocesan policy on Religious Education. - Protocol 2 Governing Boards must ensure that the curriculum for Religious Education conforms to the general norms prescribed by the Catholic Bishops' Conference of England and Wales as currently laid out in the RED 2023. - Protocol 3 Governing Boards must ensure that 10% of taught curriculum time is dedicated to Religious Education in Key Stages 1-4 and 5% in Key Stage 5 (non-examination Religious Education for 16-19 year old students).
+These curriculum requirements, at all key stages, apply equally to all types of Catholic School, including independent schools and sixth form colleges, whether in the trusteeship of a diocese or a religious order. - Protocol 4 Governing Boards must ensure that as a core curriculum subject, religious education has parity with other core curriculum subjects in all relevant respects, e.g. staffing, capitation, accommodations, professional development opportunities. - Protocol 5 Governing Boards should refer to the CES model Self Evaluation Form for further guidance on religious education. - Protocol 6 In primary Schools, the coordinator of Religious Education should be a member of the Senior Leadership Team if they are not the headteacher.